opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ## Developing your own extension

 Before you write your own extension, read through the [design documentation](DESIGN.md) to learn about extension architecture and class hierarchy.
-Then follow the [this guide](CREATE_YOUR_FIRST_EXTENSION.md) to develop your own extension.
+Then follow [this guide](CREATE_YOUR_FIRST_EXTENSION.md) to develop your own extension.
 For an example, see the sample Hello World extension in the `org.opensearch.sdk.sample.helloworld` package.

 Refer to the following sections for information about post-development tasks.